25 Jun Kinkalow Cat Breed Profile

-- Seeking: I’m a playful yet relaxed, low-maintenance feline who gets along with everyone!
+Seeking: I’m a playful yet relaxed, low-maintenance feline who gets along with almost everyone.

 I am an eye-catching cat, to be sure.
-You see, my breed is a hybrid of two already interesting cat breeds – the Munchkin and the American Curl – and as such, I’ve inherited both breed’s most defining characteristics.
+You see, the Kinkalow cat breed is a hybrid of two already interesting cat breeds – the Munchkin and the American Curl – and as such, I’ve inherited both breed’s most defining characteristics.

 From my Munchkin parent, I get my dwarf status and very short legs.
 This makes me one of the smallest cat breeds, weighing just around half as much as other breeds.
 Even well into adulthood, I can easily be mistaken as a kitten for my pint-sized physique.